rnanthan/redshift-table-schema-generator/README.md

 Set the following environment variable

-    export AWS_PROFILE=<AWS Profile>  ## Make sure create AWS profile with right aws_access_key_id and aws_secret_access_key export ENV=local  ## set to local if you are running the script locally.
+    export AWS_PROFILE=<AWS Profile>  ## Make sure you created AWS profile with right aws_access_key_id and aws_secret_access_key export ENV=local  ## set to local if you are running the script locally.

 Install Python libs

     pip3 install -r requirements.txt

 Run the schema generator script.
-You have to provide CSV filename in S3 bucket and table name as argument.
+You have to provide CSV filename in S3 bucket and table name as arguments.
 Schema name is optional and if it is not provided, table will be create under default schema, public.

     python3 table_schema_generator.py <CSV filename in S3> <table_name> -s <schema_name>

 This script will generate SQL for creating table.
-Script will find the best datatype, VARCHAR length, DISTKEY and SORTKEY based on the data.
+Script will find the best datatypes, VARCHAR length, DISTKEY and SORTKEY based on the data.

 Generated output will be stored ./output location and feel free to edit if you want to change anything.